 Investigate Health and Safety Concerns

 Each team project is designed to maximize contact between workers and interns to learn about the hazards and other realities of work.
-As part of the process of researching hazards, interns interview workers, conduct focus groups, attend union/worker organization meetings or other activities and observe workers on the job.
+As part of the process of researching hazards, interns interview workers, conduct focus groups, attend union/worker organization meetings, and observe workers on the job.
 As a result, students gain an understanding of the complexity of the work environment and learn about the importance of health and safety in relation to work.

 Ultimately teams identify and document health and safety problems and recommend ways to reduce or eliminate hazards.
 In return, interns provide workers and unions/worker organizations with concrete information about hazards or health and safety concerns that they can use to build and strengthen their efforts to prevent job injury and illness.